Wozacosta/remote-signer/README.md

 # Tezos Remote Signer

-This is a Python Flask app that receives messages from the Tezos baking client and passes them on to a remote HSM to be signed.
-This software uses the [py-hsm module](https://github.com/bentonstark/py-hsm) to support PKCS#11 signing operations, which means it should support the following HSMs:
+This is a Python app that receives remote-signer protocol formatted messages from the Tezos baking client and passes them on to a Google Cloud Platform KMS CloudHSM to be signed.
+This script will autodetect all signing keys in your specified keyring and will allow for signing from clients by all keys.

-* Gemalto SafeNet Luna SA-4
-* Gemalto SafeNet Luna SA-5
-* Gemalto SafeNet Luna PCIe K5/K6
-* Gemalto SafeNet Luna CA-4
-* SafeNet ProtectServer PCIe
-* FutureX Vectera Series
-* Cavium LiquidSecurity FIPS PCIe Card
-* Utimaco Security Server Simulator (SMOS Ver.
-3.1.2.3)
-* OpenDNSSEC SoftHSM 2.2.0 (softhsm2)

-Note that we have only tested it on [AWS CloudHSM](https://aws.amazon.com/cloudhsm/), which is based on the Cavium LiquidSecurity FIPS PCIe Card.
+## GCP Elements
+* This was developed on an Ubuntu VM (python3 v 3.6.7) running the tezos code, configured with a service account json file specified in GOOGLE_APPLICATION_CREDENTIALS where this service account has appropriate get/list/signing permissions on the keyring/key.
+* KMS with HSM-backed P256 key(s).
+Always make sure the version for each key is 1.
+* Only EC signing keys should be present in this particular vault; any other non-signing types of keys will cause failures.
+* GCP currently only supports the SECP256R1 P256 tz3 key.
+We expect they will at some point add support for the SECP256K1 P256K tz2 key.

 ## Security Notes

-Please note that this software does not provide any authentication or authorization.
-You will need to take care of that yourself.
-It simply returns the signature for valid payloads, after performing some checks:
+This returns the signature for valid payloads, after performing some checks:
 * Is the message a valid payload?
-* Does the message begin with a 0x01 or 0x02?
-Indicating it is a baking or endorsement, rather than a 0x03 transfer.
 * Is the message within a certain threshold of the head of the chain?
 Ensures you are signing valid blocks.
-* For baking signatures, is the block height of the payload greater than the current block height?
-This prevents double baking.
+* Remote hosts can only sign blocks/endorsements.
+Localhost (127.0.0.1) can sign anything.

 ## Installation

-Please note that you will need to install and compile your vendor's PKCS#11 C library before the py-hsm module will work.
 ```
 virtualenv venv
 source venv/bin/activate
+cd venv
+git clone -b gcp_nonbigtable https://......
 pip install -r requirements.txt
 ```

+## Configure settings in the signer.py script
+Python dict called 'config' at top of signer.py  - set the details of your GCP KMS here.

 ## Execution
 ```
-export HSM_PASSWORD=blah
 FLASK_APP=signer flask run
 ```

-## Running the tests
+or
 ```
-export HSM_PASSWORD=blah
-python -m unittest test/test_remote_signer.py
+nohup python3 -u signer.py &
 ```

-## Assistance

-If you would like assistance implementing this in a production/secure environment, with high availability, authentication, and authorization, please contact us at contact -at- blockscale.net.
+Look in the remote-signer.log file and you will see all the pkhashes of all the keys that were detected from the keyring.
+Use tezos-client to import those keys from the python signer.